 This pin is connected to the Master Reset of the flip-flop.
 Which reset the flip-flop regardless of the output of comparator 2.
 The small circle connected to this pin at the outline of the flip-flop determines the master reset of the flip-flop.

 CTRL (CONTROL): (PIN 5)

 This pin is connected to the – (negative) input of comparator 2 which is also connected to the 2/3Vcc voltage.
 You can view this pin either as input or output to view the output at the – of the 2nd comparator.

 So with this brief introduction to the NE555 Timer IC.
 I hope you understand.
 If you want more information about its modes and demo circuit, then I’ll discuss them with you in some basic concepts projects with you.
-Until then, keep enjoying such stuff. if you know the basic of this ic you can see our 555 timer projects.
+Until then, keep enjoying such stuff. if you know the basics of this ic you can see our 555 timer projects.

 555 Timer IC Working